-Minutes from closed meetings are likewise available, but only if the School Board has released them for public inspection.
-The minutes shall not be removed from the Superintendent's office except by vote of the School Board or by court order.
+Minutes from closed meetings are likewise available, but only if the Board has released them for public inspection, except that Board members may access closed session minutes not yet released for public inspection (1) in the District's administrative offices or their official storage location, and (2) in the presence of the Recording Secretary, the Superintendent or designated administrator, or any elected Board member.
+The minutes, whether reviewed by members of the public or the Board, shall not be removed from the District's administrative offices or their official storage location except by vote of the Board or by court order.

-No later than July 1, 2006, Board meeting minutes will be posted on the District website within 7 days after the Board approves them; the minutes will remain posted for at least 60 days.
+The Board's open meeting minutes shall be posted on the District website within ten days after the Board approves them; the minutes will remain posted for at least 60 days.